beginning of content

 How is sinusitis diagnosed?

-Your doctor may refer you for a CT scan of your sinuses.
+Your doctor may refer you for a CT scan or MRI of your sinuses.
 You will only need this if your doctor thinks you may have complications of sinusitis.

 How is sinusitis treated?

-Your doctor may recommend one or more of the following treatments to thin the mucus and help your sinuses drain:
+Sinusitis usually resolves on its own.
+Your doctor may prescribe or recommend the following treatments to help manage your symptoms:

 Can sinusitis be prevented?

-Sinusitis often can't be prevented.
-You can reduce your chances of developing sinusitis by treating any underlying problems such as allergies and avoiding cigarette smoke.
+Sinusitis can be difficult to prevent.
+You can reduce your chances of developing sinusitis by following good hand washing practices, avoiding cigarette smoke and treating existing problems such as allergies.

 Resources and support